alex-pope/flocking-simulator/README.md

 * Text Boxes to view / change various variables that affect the birds behaviors
 * Color based on direction maybe

-A working demonstration can be viewed here: http://alex-pope.github.com/flocking/.
+A working demonstration can be viewed at http://alex-pope.github.com/flocking/.